 Most governments recognize that relocations, although possibly of value for experimental research or repopulation, are not an appropriate management tool for overpopulated deer communities.
 The Southeastern Wildlife Disease Study Cooperative discourages the relocation of wildlife due to the threat of spreading disease.
 Relocation involves the transport of an entire biological package, including parasites and disease, which could be inadvertently introduced to another population by human efforts.
 Any relocation would require approval from the state wildlife agency and/or the state department of agriculture.
 Because of the disease risks, high costs, and other limitations associated with translocating urban deer, most wildlife agencies have policies against translocating urban deer.

 CWD is of substantive concern in any movement of deer.
 The disease is essentially impossible to eliminate if detected in a new location.
 The Association of Fish and Wildlife Agencies has endorsed specific recommendations regarding managing this specific disease of cervid species (Gillin and Mawdsley 2018).
-Live animal movement is considered the greatest risk for CWD spread to unaffected areas (see Appendix A; AFWA Best Management Practices for Prevention, Surveillance, and Management of Chronic Wasting Disease).
+Live animal movement is considered the greatest risk for CWD spread to unaffected areas, and the short-term benefits of moving deer from urban areas does not outweigh the long-term, negative consequences of spreading the disease to a new area (see Appendix A; AFWA Best Management Practices for Prevention, Surveillance, and Management of Chronic Wasting Disease).
+As a result, some states that have translocated deer in the past are scaling back translocation efforts or eliminating translocation as a management strategy.

 SUMMARY